onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 Here you have essentially two options:
 - you can either define the mesh with "nodal" connectivity (i.e. Finite-Element style)
 - or with "descending" connectivity (i.e. Finite-Volume style)

+Choose the one that suits you best, and again, recall that there can be more than one partition per MPI rank.

 ```{code-cell}
 %%code_block -p exercise_2 -i 6